big-unibo/big-unibo.github.io/_pages/global-south-2025.md

 ## Partners

-- Department of Computer Science and Engineering (DISI)
+- DISI: Department of Computer Science and Engineering
-- Department of History and Cultures (DISCI)
+- DISTAL: Department of Agricultural and Food Sciences
-- Department of Agricultural and Food Sciences (DISTAL)
+- DISCI: Department of History and Cultures
 - Samarkand State University (SamSU) -- Uzbekistan

 ## People